On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-\begin{theorem} The family $\mathscr{F}(\mathscr{H})$ is a closed double-cone\footnote{A double-cone of a linear space $V$ is a subset which is closed under multiplication by real scalars.+} of $\mathscr{B}(\mathscr{H})$. \end{theorem} \begin{proof}\footnote{The proof of this theorem is based on a discussion in Chapter V Section 4.3 of \cite{kato}.
+\begin{theorem} The family $\mathscr{F}(\mathscr{H})$ is a closed double-cone\footnote{A double-cone of a linear space $V$ is a subset which is closed under multiplication by real scalars.} of $\mathcal{B}(\mathscr{H})$. \end{theorem} \begin{proof}\footnote{The proof of this theorem is based on \cite[Chapter V Section 4.3]{kato}.
 I would like to thank Christoph Langer for pointing this out.
-For a concise analysis on this topic and its connection with the theory of causal fermion systems the interested reader is referred to his forthcoming PhD thesis \cite{christoph}} The fact that $\scF(\mathscr{H})$ is a double-cone is obvious, as $\sigma(\lambda\rF^\varepsilon(x))=\lambda\sigma(\rF^\varepsilon(x))$ for any $\lambda\in\bR$.
-So, let us go to the proof of the closedness.
-First, notice that the set of operators with rank at most four is closed in the WOT topology and therefore if we have any sequence $F_n\in \scF(\mathscr{H})$ which converges to $F\in\scB(\mathscr{H})$ in the uniform topology, then $\ran F\le 4$.
+For a deeper analysis on this topic and its connections to theory of causal fermion systems the interested reader is referred to his forthcoming PhD thesis \cite{christoph}} The fact that $\scF(\mathscr{H})$ is a double-cone is obvious, as $\sigma(\lambda F)=\lambda\,\sigma(F)$ for any $\lambda\in\bR$ and $F\in \scF(\mathscr{H})$.
+So, let us pass to the proof of closedness.
+First, notice that the set of operators with rank at most four is closed in the weak operator topology and therefore, if we have any sequence $F_n\in \scF(\mathscr{H})$ which converges to $F\in\scB(\mathscr{H})$ in the uniform topology, then $\ran F\le 4$.
+Moreover, $F$ is self-adjoint, it being uniform limit of self-adjoint operators.
 Now, let $0<\epsilon<1$ be arbitrarily small and take $N\in\bN$ such that $\|F-F_n\|<\epsilon$ for any $n\ge N$.
-If we use the notation $T:=F$, $A:=F_n-F$ and $S=T+A=F_n$, then we can follow the discussion in Chapter V, Section 4.3 of \cite{kato}.
+If we define $T:=F$, $A:=F_n-F$ and $S=T+A=F_n$, then we can follow the discussion in Chapter V, Section 4.3 of \cite{kato}.
 First of all, notice that the operator $A$ is $T$-bounded with vanishing $T$-bound: